erectbranch/mcu-imagenet-tutorial/README.md

 - If you want to convert ImageNet validation data to npy format, please run the following script.

-- Alternatively, you can the sample data in the `assets/tutorial_samples/`.
+- Alternatively, you can use the sample data in the `assets/tutorial_samples/`.

 ```bash
 python val_sample_to_npy.py ./configs/sampling.yaml